The Fallon Company

-The Fallon Company is a privately held commercial real estate owner and developer headquartered in Boston, Massachusetts.
+The Fallon Company is a privately held commercial real estate company headquartered in Boston, Massachusetts.
 Founded by Joseph F. Fallon in 1993, The Fallon Company has developed over $6 billion in real estate, representing more than six million square feet of property.
 The company is recognized as a leader in mixed-use urban development and one of the most active private developers on the East Coast.
 The company focuses on large-scale urban design geared toward transforming neighborhoods into cohesive, community-driven environments.
-With offices in Boston, Charlotte, Raleigh, and Nashville, The Fallon Company has the capacity and resources to undertake projects throughout the United States.
+With offices in Boston, Charlotte, and Nashville, The Fallon Company has the capacity and resources to undertake projects throughout the United States.